Learn About Licenses

 - List the stages in the customer lifecycle.

-How do you sell your app on the Salesforce platform?
+How do you sell your solution on the Salesforce platform?
 That’s a hefty topic, involving everything from marketing strategy to sales.
 For the business stuff, take a look at our AppExchange App Selling module.

 Here, we focus on how you create a profitable business by selling licenses to your prospects, converting them to paying customers.
-Salesforce provides you with tools for managing licenses and for tracking prospects who install your app.
+Salesforce provides you with tools for managing licenses and for tracking prospects who install your solution.

 Later in the module, we discuss how you can provide support to your paying customers, keeping them happy and building your reputation as a great AppExchange partner.
 We give you some nifty tools to make it easier to troubleshoot problems and get your customers back in action in record time.

 When a prospect or customer installs a managed package containing your solution, the contents of that package become available to users in that customer’s org according to the terms of your license.
 These terms dictate who can use your solution, and how long they can continue using it.

 You’ve completed our AppExchange App Strategy module, haven’t you?
 There we talk about the different types of AppExchange partners:

 - AppExchange partners develop ISVforce solutions that run on the Salesforce platform, and they sell to Salesforce customers only.

 - OEM partners embed the Salesforce platform in their own specialized solutions to sell to customers outside of Salesforce.

 When you hear about licensing at Salesforce, it can mean any of these things: